Regulatory and Legal Disclosures; Notices to Investors

 Routing and Execution Disclosures Made Pursuant to Rule 605

 Rule 605 of SEC Regulation NMS requires “market centers” to publicly disclose, on a monthly basis, certain statistical information relating to the quality of executions provided to eligible client orders.
 The information generally depicts how orders of various sizes are executed relative to public quotes existing at the time of order receipt, and also attempts to measure speed of execution.
-The Rule 605 statistics for B. Riley Wealth Management are available for public review:
+Effective April 18, 2018, B. Riley Wealth Management ceased acting as a market center as defined by Rule 605 of SEC Regulation NMS and no longer has a Rule 605 reporting obligation.
+The Rule 605 statistics for B. Riley Wealth Management prior to April 15, 2018, are available for public review:

 B. Riley Wealth Management SEC Rule 605 Compliance Notice